pandego/phoenix-deployment/README.md

 - Set up your backup files directory in the `.env` file.
 Check for variables ending in `_DIR`.

 ### Deploy it!
 - Everything is set in the `docker-compose.yml`.
-All you have to do now is launch the bash script `deploy_this_awesome_chatbot.sh`:
+All you have to do now is launch the bash script `deploy.sh`:
     ```bash
     chmod +x deploy.sh  # optional
     sh deploy.sh